spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

-## Further enhance the security. ref verify=verify_peer Fatal - Unknown CA
+## Further enhance the security. ref verify=verify_peer Fatal - Unknown CA, TLS 1.2 and SNI

 So the certificate is not for a service bus, maybe it is a general certificate with reference to CN, let's check the certificate.